Live Updates arrow

 • Use your tap water as normal.

-Bottled Water will be delivered by companies supporting our response to the incident.
+Eligible customers on our Priority Service Register, may be entitled to receive bottled water.
+This will be delivered by companies supporting our response to the incident.
 It is unlikely that they will be a direct employee of Southern Water.

 Did you find the information you are looking for?